rexrainbow/phaser3-rex-notes/docs/docs/ui-dropdownlist.md

     - `list.wrap` : Layout mode of buttons
         - `true` : [fixwidth-sizer](ui-fixwidthsizer.md) layout.
         - `false` : [sizer](ui-sizer.md) layout.
 Default behavior.
+    - `list.maxHeight` : If height of button list is larger than this `maxHeight`, put this button list into scrollable panel.
+        - `undefined`, or `0` : Ignore this behavior.
+        - `> 0` and `list.createThumbCallback` parameter is given : If height of button list is larger than this `maxHeight`, put this button list into scrollable panel.
     - `list.width` : Minimum width.
         - `undefined` : Minimum width of panel will equal to width of parent label.
 Default value.
         - A number : Width of panel.
 Required fields when `list.wrap` is `true`.